 The more risk you pose, the higher the price will be.
 Although anxiety and depression are treatable, many people go undiagnosed, and unknowns can raise prices, too.

-Hiding your medical history is unadvised and may prevent you from obtaining a payout in some circumstances.
-Revealing the details about your medical status can actually help the agent give you the best possible price.
+Hiding your medical history is inadvisable and may prevent you from obtaining a payout in some circumstances.
+Revealing the details about your medical status can actually help the underwriter give you the best possible price.

-If your mental condition is well managed and monitored by a health professional, your insurance rating should be relatively good.
+If your mental health condition is well managed and monitored by a health professional, your insurance rating should be relatively good.

 - What condition were you diagnosed with?

 - How long before your diagnosis did you have symptoms?